oVirt/ovirt-site/source/node/contributing-to-the-node-project.html.md

       Resolves: !#123456

-where the numbers are the Bugzilla ticket id.
+where the numbers are the ticket id.
+Or use the following format to point to a RedHat Bugzilla id the patch solves:

+      rhbz#123456

 ### !ChangeLog entry

 Please be sure to add a note in the file **!ChangeLog** describing your patch.
 This helps to make sure your changes are documented when a release is made available.

+### Example commit message

+Summarizing all the informations above a commit message could look like:

+    ui: Add page to view log files

+    Previously the UI did not offer a page to view the system wide logfiles.
+    This patch adds a page which the user can use to view a number of log files.

+    rhbz#123456

 ## Creating and submitting the patch